testflows/TestFlows-WebSite/source/handbook/index.md

         pass
 ```

-Similarly to how [class method]s take an instance of the object as the first argument,
+Similarly to how [class method]'s take an instance of the object as the first argument,
 test functions wrapped with test decorators take an instance of the current test as the first argument
-and therefore by convention the first argument is always named `self`.
+and therefore, by convention, the first argument is always named `self`.

 ## Calling Decorated Tests